WhitehillGroup/RankCache/README.md

-# JSM RankCache
+# Whitehill RankCache

-JSM RankCache is a library designed to make it easier to obtain up-to-date group ranking information across all of your in-game scripts.
+Whitehill RankCache is a library designed to make it easier to obtain up-to-date group ranking information across all of your in-game scripts.

 **Why use this over :GetRankInGroup/:GetRoleInGroup?**
 - This library ensures that you get up-to-date rank information whilst keeping API requests to a minimum.